ilius/chunk32/README.md

     dsj2 0wvf 41gq 4s90 g
     1wpy x9e- h

 When decoding, you never need to pass `-check` flag.
-We will detect wheather or not the encoded text has check character.
+We will detect whether or not the encoded text has check character.

 # Use uppercase letters
 If you want to encode with uppercase letters, pass `-u` flag.

-When docoding, lowercase and uppercase letters are the same (so you can even mix them)
+When decoding, lowercase and uppercase letters are the same (so you can even mix them)